Wisdom

-The meaning of Psalm 24:1 is that everything in the world belongs to God because He created it all.
-The earth, all living things, and every person are His, as Psalm 24:1 says, 'The earth is the Lord's and the fullness thereof, the world and those who dwell therein.'
-This truth reminds us that we are not owners, but stewards of what God has entrusted to us.
+The meaning of Psalms 24:1 is that everything in the world belongs to God because He created it all.
+As Psalm 24:1 says, 'The earth is the Lord's and the fullness thereof, the world and those who dwell therein,' reminding us that nothing is outside of His ownership and care.

 The earth is the Lord's and the fullness thereof, the world and those who dwell therein,